aspiers/openstack-day-israel-2017-compute-ha/markdown/when-compute-HA.md

 Note:

-- Cattle workloads are naturally resilient
+- Stateless cattle workloads *might* be naturally resilient
-- Application layer handles individual failures by deploying more instances
+- Application layer ideally handles individual failures by deploying more instances
 - Can also use OpenStack API to clean up failed instances
+- But might be dumb cattle => need control plane to resurrect
-- But what if a whole compute host fails?
+- What if a whole compute host fails?
 - Still need to handle failures in the cloud infrastructure layer, e.g. by rebooting compute host.